Ergonomics: Adjustable Standing vs. Fixed-Height Desks

 Step 3: Embrace the Rhythm

 A common myth is that you should force yourself to stand all day.
 In reality, the goal is to avoid static postures of any kind.
-Movement is key.

 Step 4: Manage Your Cables and Accessories

-Key Takeaways: An Investment in Your Well-being
+Key Takeaways: An Investment in Your Workspace

 Frequently Asked Questions (FAQ)